Understanding Recognised Pomeranian Colours in Australia

 Beaver:

-Beaver Pomeranians possess a distinctive coat color reminiscent of the magnificent beaver itself.
-These adorable dogs have a dark silvery grey hue when born, showcasing their natural beauty.
+Beaver Pomeranians have a distinctive coat color reminiscent of the magnificent beaver.
+These adorable dogs have a dark, silvery-grey hue at birth, showcasing their natural beauty.
 As they mature, their coloration can range from a light biscuit shade to a deeper brownish-grey, all with a captivating silvery blue cast that adds an extra touch of allure to their coat.

 One distinguishing feature of beaver Pomeranians is the requirement for self-colored points.
 This means that their points, including their eye rims, noses, lips, and paw pads, should match the color of their overall coat.
 This consistency in colouration creates a harmonious and balanced appearance, highlighting the unique characteristics of the beaver Pomeranian.